judithspd/judithspd.github.io/_pages/software.md

 	Authors: Judith Sáinz-Pardo Díaz and Álvaro López García (IFCA - CSIC).

 	The ANJANA documentation is hosted on [Read the Docs](https://anjana.readthedocs.io/).
 It can be installed using [PyPI](https://pypi.org/project/anjana/).

+	More information can be found in this [preprint](https://arxiv.org/abs/2408.10766).

 - [*pyCANON*](https://github.com/IFCA-Advanced-Computing/pycanon): a Python library to check the level of anonymity of a dataset.